Wisdom Teeth Removal in Folsom, CA

 Many people develop an extra set of molars between the ages of 17 and 25.
 These molars, known as wisdom teeth, should be removed as soon as possible because the average mouth does not have room for extra molars.
 Our surgeons at Golden Foothills Oral, Facial, & Dental Implant Surgery perform wisdom tooth extractions in the comfort of our Folsom, CA, office.

-Dr. Liberty and Dr. Song use the latest dental technology to produce detailed 3D images of the face and mouth and create detailed surgical plans to increase safety and precision.
+Dr. Liberty uses the latest dental technology to produce detailed 3D images of the face and mouth and create detailed surgical plans to increase safety and precision.
 If it's time for you or your child to have wisdom teeth removed, or for an oral health evaluation, we invite you to contact us in Folsom to schedule an appointment.

 Why Remove Wisdom Teeth?